-The program mode for the Datamate 2200 transmitter provides access to the user based on the password level.
+The program mode for the NexGen transmitter provides access to the user based on the password level.
 A clear explanation of access to the program mode and the password levels is listed below.

-Menu or Display Description Main Menu 4.
-Program This menu gives the user the ability to view and program the Datamate 2200 based on his/her password 'level.'
+Menu or Display Description Main Menu This menu gives the user the ability to view and program the NexGen based on his/her password 'level.'
 When ENTER is pressed 'ENTER PASSWORD' is displayed.
-The password is then entered using the keypad.
-Entering the proper 'level' password allows access to configuration and programming features.
+The password is then entered with the ^ and > keys in a manner similar to that used to enter free form data.
+The major difference when entering the password is that an asterisk is displayed by the NexGen instead of an incrementing digit or character.
+The password is a count of the number of times the ^ is pressed in a given location.
+So when the password is 22 the user would press $^, ^, ^, ^, ^$ , ENT.
+For 123 the user would press $^, ^, ^, ^, ^, ^, ^, ^, ^, ^, ^, ^, ^, ^$ Entering the proper 'level' password allows access to configuration and programming features.
 The default passwords are: 11 for levels 0 and 1, and 22 for level 2.
 Level 0 and 1 passwords (11) only allow reviewing the configuration and programming data.
 Level 2 passwords (22) allow changing the user/application configuration and programming